somleng/freeswitch-config/README.md

 $ eb create --vpc -i t2.micro --single
 ```

-#### Configure a S3 bucket to store your FreeSwitch secrets
+#### Configure a S3 bucket to any sensitive or custom configuration

 Adapted from [this blog post](https://blogs.aws.amazon.com/security/post/Tx2B3QUWAA7KOU/How-to-Manage-Secrets-for-Amazon-EC2-Container-Service-Based-Applications-by-Usi)

-Sensitive freeswitch configuration such as passwords etc are stored in `freeswitch_secrets.xml` and stored on S3.
-When the docker container runs the [docker-entrypoint.sh](https://github.com/dwilkie/freeswitch-config/blob/master/docker-entrypoint.sh) downloads the configuration before starting freeswitch.
+Sensitive freeswitch configuration can be stored on S3.
+When the docker container runs the [docker-entrypoint.sh](https://github.com/dwilkie/freeswitch-config/blob/master/docker-entrypoint.sh) it downloads the configuration before starting freeswitch.

-In order for this to work you need to set up an S3 bucket in your AWS account in which to store the secrets and restrict the access to the VPC.
+In order for this to work you need to set up an S3 bucket in your AWS account in which to store the configuration and restrict the access to the VPC.

-First, create a bucket in S3 using the AWS web console in which to store your secrets.
+First, create a bucket in S3 using the AWS web console in which to store your configuration.

 Next, create a VPC Endpoint to S3.
 Use the following command following command replacing `<your-aws-profile>` with your configured profile in `~/.aws/credentials`, `VPC_ID` and `ROUTE_TABLE_ID` with the values found in your VPC configuration via the AWS web console and `REGION` with the name of your region e.g. `ap-southeast-1`